Swiss-hub/airbnb-clone-project/README.md

 ![Github](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)

 HTML: *markup language for structuring pages*

-CSS3 – Styling for layout and responsiveness
+CSS3 : *Styling for layout and responsiveness*

+JavaScript: *(Vanilla or with a framework like React.js) – For interactivity and dynamic components*

+Bootstrap: *Optional frameworks for responsive design*

+Python: *Core programming language*

 Django: *a web framework for building RESTful APIs*

 GraphQL: *a query language for APIs, allows developers to make requests to fetch data from multiple data sources with a single API call*

 PostgreSQL: *communicates with the database servers using objects codes.
 It's an (ORDMBS)*

-Docker: *an open-source platform that automates the deployment, packaging and running of applications with containers.*

-Github: *allows developers to create, manage and share codes.*
+Docker: *Containerization for consistent development and deployment*

+Github: *For version control and collaboration*

 # Database Design

-*Users*
+*# Users*
+Represents the platform’s users (both guests and hosts).

+id (Primary Key)

+username

+email

+password (hashed)

+is_host (Boolean to differentiate between guest and host)

 *Properties*